sharma-anuradha/codespaces-in-codespaces/src/Portal/PortalWebsite/Src/Website/README.md

       - Append feed to local machine's .npmrc (%userprofile%\.npmrc) file
       - Run the auth helper commands

 *Note: on macOS since there are no helpers, make sure your `~/.npmrc` has all the "auth blocs" required.
+You can find the auth blocs after connecting to the NPM feed, under other.
+You will need a DevOps personal access token.
 You should have one "`; begin/end auth token`" for each of the following packages:*
 ```
 //devdiv.pkgs.visualstudio.com/_packaging/NodeRepos/npm/registry/:username=devdiv
 //devdiv.pkgs.visualstudio.com/DevDiv/_packaging/playwright/npm/registry/:username=devdiv